School of Social and Political Science

 Background

 Broadly, Laila is interested in how we understand progress and well-being, and how it shapes our understanding of what makes a good life.
 Previously, Laila has worked on shifts in family dynamics during coronavirus pandemic in Karachi, Pakistan (UCL), Islamophobia and art industry amongst Pakistani Americans in New York City, USA (Brooklyn Arts Council), and post-conflict rehabilitation in Swat, Pakistan, after the end of counterinsurgency in 2012 (Collective for Social Science Research).
-She has also worked as a reporter for Dawn’s Herald magazine, high school teacher in Lima and Karachi, and as development practitioner at UNESCO and World Bank Islamabad.
+She has also worked as a reporter for Dawn’s Herald magazine, high school teacher in Lima and Karachi, and as a development practitioner at UNESCO and World Bank Islamabad.

 Laila's project is jointly supervised by Dr Kaveri Qureshi(primary), Dr Sumeet Jain, and Professor Martyn Pickersgill.